bridgentai/AutoClose-AI-/replit.md

   - Groups courses by grupo (class group) to avoid duplicates
   - Shows empty state if director hasn't assigned courses yet
 - `/course/:cursoId` - Teacher assignment creation and calendar for a specific group
+- `/directivo` - Director panel for managing teacher-group assignments (only accessible to directors)
+  - Lists all teachers from the institution
+  - Allows directors to assign grupos to each teacher's subjects
+  - Multi-select interface for group assignment
+  - Updates Course records with assigned grupos

 ### Backend Architecture